Ballers15/ballersStudio-backend/README.md

 ## Description

-* Gaming Portal - Reward withdrawal portal.
+* Gaming Portal - Burn your In game cash and earn rewards .
 * This project is an Express backend for a web application.
 * This project was created with [EXPRESS SERVER](https://github.com/expressjs/express) version ^4.16.3.
 ## Prerequisites